-Composite Fillings – Composite fillings are tooth-colored and made of resin, so they blend right in with your teeth.
+Composite Fillings – Composite fillings are tooth-colored and are made of resin, so they blend right in with your existing teeth.
 They are the most commonly used metal-free and mercury-free dental fillings.

 Glass Ionomers – These fillings are used in rare instances to stop the spread of decay beneath the gumline.
 They are also used on occasion in small children.
-Those fillings are metal-free and mercury-free dental fillings.
+Glass ionomers are metal-free and mercury-free dental fillings.

-Dentists used metal or amalgam fillings commonly before dental experts fully understood their dangers.
-Throughout the world, dentists still use amalgam fillings widely, although dental experts are encouraging dentists to stop using them.
+Dentists used metal or amalgam fillings frequently before dental experts fully understood their dangers.
+Throughout the world, amalgam fillings are still widely used, although dental experts are encouraging those dentists who still use amalgam fillings, to stop.